AlyaSmirnova/Diplom_1/README.md

 ## 💫 Description
 This is the first part of the graduation project: a comprehensive **Unit Testing** suite for the **Stellar Burgers** application.
-The goal of this framework is to ensure the reliability of core business logic, including burger assembly, ingredient management, and price calculation, achieving **100% code coverage**.
+The goal of this framework is to ensure the reliability of core business logic, including burger assembly, ingredient management and price calculation, achieving **100% code coverage**.

 ## 🧑‍💻 Tech Stack & Tools
-- **Language:** Python 3.13+
+- **Language:** Python 3.11+
 - **Testing Framework:** [Pytest](https://docs.pytest.org/)
 - **Isolation:** [Unittest.Mock](https://docs.python.org) (for mocking dependencies)
 - **Coverage Tool:** [Pytest-cov](https://pypi.org/project/pytest-cov/)